 Swaps are settled monthly on a net basis.
 Interest rate swaps are treated as hedging instruments and the effective portion of the change in the fair value of swaps is taken to the hedging reserve in Equity.
-The ineffective portions of any swaps are taken to Earnings.
-The interest rate swaps were 100% effective as at 30 June 2012 and the net fair value of the interest rate swaps as at 30 June 2012 was a liability of \$0.5 million and is included in other payables and the hedging reserve in Equity.
-As at 30 June 2011, the previous period swap was ineffective and the net fair value was a liability to the Group of \$0.1 million and was included in other payables and as a financing expense in the income statement.
+The ineffective portions of any swaps are taken to earnings.
+The interest rate swaps were 100% effective as at 30 June 2013 and 30 June 2012 and the net fair value of the interest rate swaps as at 30 June 2013 was a liability of \$0.4 million (2012: liability of \$0.5 million) and is included in other payables and the hedging reserve in equity.